-Shown above are some of the Clutch parts, one of the Cork inset driving plates, one steel driven plate, the cups, springs, adjusters, clutch rod, nut, washer and the domed spring plate.
+Shown above are some of the Clutch parts, one of the Cork inset driving plates, one steel driven plate, the cups, springs, adjusters, clutch rod, nut, washer and the domed pressure plate.
 This being the 3TA the Clutch has specific parts that differ in detail but not in design from the standard Triumph Clutch.
 Refer to the parts book.

-As an example of the issue with clutch parts, there are four different types of spring cups, multiple clutch springs shock absorbers, push rods, two hubs, two lengths of screwed pins and the number of plates varies as well.
-When ordering spares, you must check and specify which clutch you want them for!
+As an example of the issue with clutch parts there are four different types of spring cups and pressure plates multiple clutch springs, two shock absorbers and push rods, two hubs, two lengths of screwed pins and the number of plates varies as well.
+When searching for and ordering spares, you must check and specify which clutch you want them for!